aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom.css/icssstyledeclaration/getpropertyvalue/_index.md

 ---
 ## ICSSStyleDeclaration.GetPropertyValue method

-The CSSStyleDeclaration.getPropertyValue() method interface returns a string containing the value of a specified CSS property.
+Used to retrieve the value of a CSS property if it has been explicitly set within this declaration block.

 ```csharp
 public string GetPropertyValue(string propertyName)